1. Import HashiCorp GPG signing key

 # Using a separate variable file helps keep private and sensitive data more organized and secure.

-# ubuntu-server-jammy.pkr.hcl is the path to the Packer template file we want to validate.
+# ubuntu-server-plucky.pkr.hcl is the path to the Packer template file we want to validate,

 # It executes the build process defined in the Packer template.

-# and provision it according to the defined settings (like installing packages, configuring users, etc.).
+# and provision it according to the defined settings, such as, installing packages, configuring users, and applying network settings.

-Once, this is done, in the left-hand sidebar, navigate to the node (e.g., myserver) where your template is located, right-click on the template (ID 107, ubuntu-server-jammy) and select Clone from the context menu.
+Once, the Packer build is complete, in the left-hand sidebar of the Proxmox interface, locate and navigate to the node (e.g., myserver) where your template is located, right-click on the template (ID 108, ubuntu-server-plucky) and select Clone from the context menu.

 #!/bin/bash